SpaceMonkey-MH/Unnamed_Project/Notes.md

 	I need help.
 	Alternative solution: have various damaging circles.
 I don't think it solves it.
 	Solution: Ray-casting?
 Maybe this could replace the follow_range shit as well.
 Idk.
+## - __2024/07/16:__
+	Ray-casting.
+Idk how many rays to cast, but that's okay.
+However, I need to make sure that the targets aren't hit multiple times.
+I'm thinking about a list of already hit targets.